 TradeMe

 TradeMe is New Zealand’s equivalent of eBay and Craigslist.
-Most people looking to buy or sell their car or campervan will use this online platform.
-We even used TradeMe to find parts for our campervan which were unavailable (or too expensive) at auto shops nearby.
+Most people looking to buy or sell their car or campervan use this online platform.
+We even used TradeMe to find parts for our campervan that were unavailable (or too expensive) at nearby auto shops.

 The app gives you the ability to: